AlanCoding/editable-venvs/README.md

 - Activates the venv and ensures `pip` is available
 - Runs a **pre-install pass** that:
   - For each project listed in `projects.txt`, looks for `<project>/requirements/requirements.in`
-  - If found, filters out blacklisted packages using `exclude-requirements.txt`
+  - If found, filters out blacklisted packages using `exclude.txt`
   - Writes a cleaned version to `sanitized/<project>.txt` for debugging
   - Installs remaining dependencies from that sanitized file
 - Runs a **first-pass install** of each project (non-editable, no dependency resolution)